 Board and Committee Roles in Oversight of Risk.
 The Board of Directors has primary responsibility for overall risk oversight, including the Company's risk profile and management controls.
 The Board of Directors also monitors financial liquidity and financing risk.
 The Audit Committee of the Board monitors the Company's operational and regulatory risk management and enterprise risk management program, including all risk mitigation processes.
 The Internal Auditor, who has responsibility for assessing, monitoring and auditing the Company's global risk profile, reports directly to the Audit Committee and reports on a functional basis to the CFO.
 The Leadership Development and Compensation Committee reviews and assesses compensation and incentive program risks to ensure that the Company's compensation programs encourage innovation and balance appropriate business risk and rewards without encouraging risk-taking behaviors which may have a material adverse effect on the Company.
-The Leadership Development and Compensation Committee structures compensation so that unnecessary or excessive risk-taking behavior is discouraged and behaviors correlated with long-term value creation are encouraged.
-The Board, Audit Committee and Leadership Development and Compensation Committee each receive reports with respect to the Company's risk profile and risk management controls.
+The Leadership Development and Compensation Committee each receive reports with respect to the Company's risk risk profile and risk management controls.